MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - In most cases Azure Functions don't require additional code to call external services or to enable external events trigger function execution since these can be achieved with Azure Function [Bindings](/azure/azure-functions/functions-triggers-bindings).
   - Azure Functions supports multiple triggers, such as the HTTP trigger, and bindings for Azure Services, such as Azure Cosmos DB, Azure Service Bus and Azure Blob Storage.

-- There are 3 [hosting plans](/azure/azure-functions/functions-scale) available for Azure Functions:
+- There are three [hosting plans](/azure/azure-functions/functions-scale) available for Azure Functions:
   - *Consumption* is the fully serverless pay-per-use option, with instances dynamically added and removed based on the number of incoming events; underlying compute resources are charged only when running.
   - *Premium* uses a Premium SKU App Service plan to host functions and allows the configuration of compute instance size.
-Additionally,  possible to set up a number of pre-warmed instances to eliminate cold starts.
-    - There will always be at least one billed instance in the Premium plan.
   - *Dedicated* is the least serverless option as it's tied to a provisioned App Service plan or App Service Environment.
 Autoscale can be enabled, but scale operations are slower than with the Consumption and Premium plans.

 - Fully serverless hosting options, which help optimize costs by de-provisioning allocated resources when workloads are not running, may incur "cold start" delays, especially for applications comprised of many files, such as Node.js or PHP applications.

-- [Azure Function Premium](/azure/azure-functions/functions-premium-plan#region-max-scale-out) has a limit of 100 instances in the Windows tier and 20 instances in the Linux tier.
+See [Azure Functions hosting options](/azure/azure-functions/functions-scale) for more details about the service limits.

 **Azure Logic Apps**

-- There are 3 [deployment modes](/azure/logic-apps/single-tenant-overview-compare) available for Azure Logic Apps:
+- There are three [deployment modes](/azure/logic-apps/single-tenant-overview-compare) available for Azure Logic Apps:
   - *Consumption* is the fully serverless pay-per-use model, with Azure managing the infrastructure which is shared across multiple tenants.
-    - A single logic app can have only one workflow.
   - *Consumption (ISE)* uses the dedicated Integration Service Environment (ISE) to privately host logic apps.
-    - A single logic app can have only one workflow.
+A single logic app can have only one workflow.
   - *Standard* uses the containerized single-tenant Azure Logic Apps runtime based on Azure Functions.

-    - Each logic app can have multiple stateful and stateless workflows.
+- In *Standard* each logic app can have multiple stateful and stateless workflows.For *Consumption* and *Consumption (ISE)* a single logic app can have only one workflow.

 - Similar to Azure Functions, there are built-in triggers for event-driven processing, however, instead of deploying application code Logic Apps can be composed using a graphical user interface which supports blocks like conditionals, loops etc.